ShengxinHong/ShengxinHong.github.io/content/authors/admin/_index.md

 ## **Research**

 - [**ArgMed-Agents: Explainable Clinical Decision Reasoning with Large Language Models via Argumentation Schemes**](https://arxiv.org/abs/2403.06294) [*Preprint Paper*]
-  - This study proposes a multi-LLMs agent interaction framework called ArgMed-Agents, which aims to facilitate mutual argumentation iterations of LLMs agents through argumentation scheme and formalise the process into an abstract argumentation framework.
-Ultimately, a set of reasonable and conflict-free arguments are identified by the symbolic solver agents as support for clinical decision.
-This approach effectively improves the accuracy and explainability of large language models for complex reasoning clinical tasks.
+  - This study proposes a multi-LLMs-agent interaction framework called ArgMed-Agents, which aims to translate the argumentation process of LLMs agents into a formal abstract argumentation framework through argumentation scheme, and then identify a set of reasonable and non-conflicting arguments through a symbolic solver, which can be used as a support for clinical decision-making.
+This approach effectively improves the accuracy and explainability of large language models for complex clinical reasoning tasks.
   - **Shengxin Hong**, Liang Xiao, Xin Zhang, Jianxia Chen
   - Full paper submitted to IJCAI 2024.